Good Catholic Books for Catholic Preschoolers and Kindergartners

 Looking to incorporate more specifically Catholic books into your preschoolers and kindergartners’ reading?
 Here are some of my favorite books for gently introducing the basics of the Catholic faith to our children.

-For most books, there is an intext Amazon affiliate link and also a link to Good News Book Shop, a Catholic online bookstore small business alternative.
+For most books, there is an in-text Amazon affiliate link and where possible a link to Good News Book Shop, a Catholic online bookstore small business alternative.
 See footer for full affiliate disclosure.

 For an introduction to the Bible, I like to use Maite Roche’s The Beautiful Story of the Bible.
 It is a greatly abbreviated and shortened picture Bible which covers some of the major Old Testament stories and the major events of Jesus’ life.